merely-useful/py-rse/py-jupyter.md

  <!--TODO Screenshot from doc? -->
 this is the only Jupytext command we need to use.
 That's it!
-Your `.ipynb` notebook is now linked to an `.Rmd` file with the same name.
+After the next file save, your `.ipynb` notebook is now linked to a `.Rmd` file with the same name.
 Open up the File Browser from the sidebar and you can see that the new file has been created in the same directory.
-The pairing needs to be done once for each notebook, or can be setup to occur for [all notebooks automatically][jupytext-global-config].
+The pairing needs to be done once for each notebook, or can be set up to occur for [all notebooks automatically][jupytext-global-config].

 [jupytext-global-config]: https://jupytext.readthedocs.io/en/latest/using-server.html#global-configuration